mesibo/python/tutorial.md

         pymesibo = mesibo_ref

     def on_status(self, status, sub_status, channel, p_from):
-        // You will receive the connection status here
+        #You will receive the connection status here

         print("===>on_status: " + str(status) + " substatus: " +
               str(sub_status) + " channel:" + str(channel) + "from: " + str(p_from))